ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 |assertion_formats|array of strings|{{request-subject}} of {{&SELF}}|
 |sub_ids|array of objects|{{request-subject}} of {{&SELF}}|

-## Assertion Formats {#IANA-assertion-formats}
+## GNAP Assertion Formats {#IANA-assertion-formats}

-This document defines a means to pass identity assertions between the AS and client instance, for which IANA is asked to create and maintain a new registry titled "Assertion Formats".
+This document defines a means to pass identity assertions between the AS and client instance, for which IANA is asked to create and maintain a new registry titled "GNAP Assertion Formats".
 Initial values for this registry are given in {{IANA-assertion-formats-contents}}.
 Future assignments and modifications to existing assignment are to be made through the Specification Required registration policy {{?RFC8126}}.

 The DE is expected to ensure that all registrations follow the template presented in {{IANA-assertion-formats-template}}.
 The DE is expected to ensure that the definition specifies the serialization format of the assertion value as used within GNAP.